Sec-ant/zxing-wasm/README.md

 ### `zxing-wasm/reader`

 This subpath only provides a function to read barcodes.
-The wasm binary size is ~911 KB.
+The wasm binary size is ~919 KiB.

 ```ts
 import { readBarcodes } from "zxing-wasm/reader";